 “A lot of the people who thought they knew us pretty well are realising there’s more to the UK than what meets their usually admiring eyes…We had told our continental partners that we were governed by rational and pragmatic people, not given to great ideological passion.
 British officials were known for saying, ‘before we start trying to identify the solution to a problem, let’s talk about whether there’s a problem in the first place,’” said Sir Jonathan.

-He said that the outcome of the referendum revealed a partial, London-centric view of the political dynamics in the UK.
+He commented that the outcome of the referendum revealed a partial, London-centric view of the political dynamics in the UK.

 “These friends of mine in Europe, who read the economist, and the FT, and many of whom have studied in august institutions like this, watch the BBC occasionally – people who thought they knew this country - began to thing they might not know it after all.”